 Fig. 3.
 A model cost function of one variable used to test the coarse graining algorithm.
-Starting in state H, the AKMC simulation with and without coarse graining was used to estimate the time needed to reach the global minimum, L. The results are given in Table 1 and show that the coarse graining does not affect the estimated time, even as the basic increment, $\epsilon_0$ , is varied over many orders of magnitude.
+Starting in state H, the AKMC simulation with and without coarse graining was used to estimate the time needed to reach the global minimum, L. The results are given in Table 1 and show that the coarse graining does not affect the estimated time, even as the basic increment, ε_0 , is varied over many orders of magnitude.
 Right panel: Average number of transitions (iterations) needed in the simulations versus the estimated mean time needed to go from point H to point L for different 'temperatures'.
 While the regular KMC needs many more iterations at low temperature, the coarse grained simulation only requires slightly more.

 Table 1.
-The elapsed time and number of transitions required to move from local minimum H to global minimum L in Fig. 3, averaged over 1000 runs at a 'temperature' of 0.09, with no coarse graining (no CG) and with using various values of the basic increment, $\epsilon_0$ in the coarse graining algorithm.
-The prefactor was set to A = 10.
+The elapsed time and number of transitions required to move from local minimum H to global minimum L in Fig. 3, averaged over 1000 runs at a 'temperature' of 0.09, with no coarse graining (no CG) and with using various values of the basic increment, ε_0 in the coarse graining algorithm.
+The prefactor was set to A=10.

 $\log \epsilon_0$ Time Ave.
 Trans.

-no CG $708 \pm 23$ $1547\pm51$
+no CG 708 ± 23 1547 ± 51

--5 $670 \pm 20$ $1287 \pm 31$
+-5 670 ± 20 1287 ± 31

--4 $684 \pm 21$ $405\pm6$
+-4 684 ± 21 405 ± 6

--3 $683 \pm 18$ $71 \pm 1$
+-3 683 ± 18 71 ± 1

--2 $698 \pm 13$ $15 \pm 0$
+-2 698 ± 13 15 ± 0

-3.3 Other tricks to improve efficiency
+3.3 Other Tricks to Improve Efficiency

 Each minimum visited is stored, i.e. the value of the variables and the value of the cost function.
 When a minimum is revisited, new saddle point searches are not carried out unless the reference energy has increased beyond the region where good sampling of saddle points has been obtained previously.
 Also, since search paths tend to merge together close to the saddle points, as shown in Fig. 1 intermediate points along search paths in the basin of attraction (where one eigenvalue is negative) are stored and used to terminate later searches that come close to a previous search path.
 Only the values of variables that change most along the path are stored.
 We refer to this as the 'skipping-path' method [23].
-Around each of the stored intermediate points, a spherical region with small radius is defined and any later search that comes within one of the spherical regions gets terminated and the intermediate points of that search added to the list.
+Around each of the stored intermediate points, a spherical region with small radius is defined and any later search that comes within one of these regions gets terminated and the intermediate points of that search added to the list.
 When thorough sampling of saddle points is carried out, this can save substantial computational effort [23].

 In some systems the transitions are 'local' in that they only involve appreciable change in some small subset of the variables.
 Then, one transition may not affect strongly transitions involving another set of variables.
-An example of that from the atomic scale simulations is a rearrangement of atoms in one part of the simulated system which only has minor effect on the atoms in another part of the system, far away.
-The values of variables at a saddle point that was found before a transition took place could, therefore, still be close to values of these variables at a saddle point after the transition if the transition mainly involved changes in other variables.
-The stored saddle points can, therefore, be good guesses for new saddle point searches where only a few iterations in the MMF method are needed to re-converge on saddle points.
+An example of that from the atomic scale simulations is a rearrangement of atoms in one part of the simulated system affecting only insignificantly atoms in another part of the system.
+The stored saddle points can, therefore, be good guesses for new saddle point searches where only a few iterations using the MMF method are needed to re-converge on saddle points.
 This can save substantial amount of computational effort [24].